-The endothelial dysfunction, in which the endothelium function of regulating vascular resistance is weakened, may be associated mechanistically decreased coronary blood flow (7).
-After being exposed to stress, cold, anger, mental arithmetic, exercise, cigarette smoking, excess food, alcohol, or cocaine, the inability to dilate the coronary arteries might lead to an imbalance between the supply demand or coronary spasm, which may result in coronary vasospasm, myocardial ischemia, thrombosis, and/or cardiac arrhythmia (8).
+The endothelial dysfunction, in which the endothelium function of regulating vascular resistance is weakened, may be mechanistically associated with decreased coronary blood flow (7).
+After being exposed to stress, cold, anger, mental arithmetic, exercise, cigarette smoking, excess food, alcohol, or cocaine, the inability to dilate the coronary arteries might lead to an imbalance between the supply and demand or coronary spasm.
+This may result in coronary vasospasm, myocardial ischemia, thrombosis, and/or cardiac arrhythmia (8).

-The current research aimed investigating whether energy drinks consumption could cause acutely endothelial function impairment as surrogated by flow-mediated dilation in healthy young adults.
+The current research aimed to investigate whether energy drinks consumption could cause acutely endothelial function impairment as surrogated by flow-mediated dilation in healthy young adults.